No. 6 Kentucky rallies from 18 down, stuns Florida 71-70

 “Hopefully what you’ll see is an inspired young man,” Calipari said.
 “And if he doesn’t think he’s ready for that, then he’s not ready.
 We’re going to go without whoever we have.”

-Kentucky showed a little depth without Hagans and guard Immanuel Quickley, who fouled out with about nine minutes remaining.
+Kentucky proved to have a little depth without Hagans and guard Immanuel Quickley, who fouled out with about nine minutes remaining.
 Quickley finished with 12 points.
 Freshman guard Johnny Juzang scored 10 points while playing a season-high 32 minutes.
-But the frontcourt did most of the heavy lifting down the stretch.
+But the frontcourt did the heavy lifting down the stretch.

 Brooks hit a floater in the lane with 59 second remaining to cut the lead to 70-69.
 Florida answered with a shot-clock violation on the other end.